A Guide to Winterising a Caravan - The Camping and Caravanning Club

 Booster in a caravan Check all electrical items are switched off to avoid parasitic drain of the battery

-Remember, even when disconnected a battery will discharge over time and once left in a discharged state its storage capacity can never be fully restored, and will most likely need replacing.
+Remember, even when disconnected a battery will still discharge over time and once left in a discharged state its storage capacity can never be fully restored, and will most likely need replacing.

 If feasible, disconnect the battery and take it home where you can charge it periodically.
 A battery should not be left much more than six weeks before re-charging less if the battery needs to remain connected to operate a security system.
 If your caravan has a tracker or other security system this needs a source of power, which will probably mean leaving your caravan battery in situ and finding a way of charging it on-site or use a 30w or larger solar panel to maintain it.
 Wherever you keep your battery, clean over the terminals and smear them with petroleum jelly.